SAP-samples/btp-s4hana-nocode-extension/README.md

 As a sample scenario, Jane a sales executive of ACME Corporation regularly meets different customers.
 She needs access to latest customer information on the go.
 She needs a simplified web application, which can run on a portable device like smartphone or a tablet.

-ACME Corporation implements the application as an SAP S/4HANA Cloud extension on SAP Business Technology Platform (SAP BTP).
+ACME Corporation implements the application as an SAP S/4HANA extension on SAP Business Technology Platform (SAP BTP).
 This application is created with SAP AppGyver, a no-code user interface development tool.

 This scenario covers:

 * Building application with SAP AppGyver
-* Set up connectivity between SAP BTP and SAP S/4HANA Cloud
+* Set up connectivity between SAP BTP and SAP S/4HANA Cloud or SAP S/4HANA on-premise
 * Deploying the application on SAP BTP, Cloud Foundry environment

 ## Solution Architecture